kagent-dev/kmcp/README.md

 ## Why kMCP?

-Prototyping MPC services in isolation is quick and fun, but but production adoption introduces many challenges:
+Prototyping MCP services in isolation is quick and fun, but but production adoption introduces many challenges:

 - **Ad-hoc scaffolding** - Configuring the MCP server, integrating it in Kubernetes, and operating it at Enterprise scale
 - **Transport fragmentation** – Supporting multiple protocols (HTTP, WebSocket, SSE, etc.) requires custom maintenance.